Gale River Co-op Preschool Mission Statement

 The admission criteria for GRCP are:

-• Children must be between the ages of 3-5 years-old
+• Children must be between the ages of 3 and 5 years old.

 • Children must be toilet-trained; our facility is not certified to handle diaper changing.

-• Parents must fulfill the responsibilities of membership (see below).
+• Parents/guardians must fulfill the responsibilities of membership (see below).

 GRCP has rolling admissions throughout the year as availability for students permits.
-If spots are available for the following school year, applications will be sent to interested families in the spring.
-Priority for admitting children is based on all 3 of the following items: (1) date of paid registration, (2) a completed application and (3) a school visit.
-Due to other circumstances that might arise and at the discretion of the Board, completion of all 3 does not automatically guarantee admission.
+If spots are available for the following school year, applications will be sent to interested families in late winter.
+Priority for admitting children is based on all three of the following items: (1) date of paid registration, (2) a completed application and (3) a school visit.
+Due to other circumstances that might arise and at the discretion of the Board, completion of all three does not automatically guarantee admission.

-The Vice President is responsible for registering all students and maintaining and updating the ongoing waiting list on a regular basis.
+The Director is responsible for registering all students and maintaining and updating the ongoing waiting list on a regular basis.
 The waiting list will be on a first-come/first-served basis.
-A $50 non-refundable application fee is required.
-If there is ultimately no space available for a child for a given school year, this application fee will be reimbursed, unless the family opts to be placed on a waiting list for the next year.
+A $50 non-refundable application fee and 50% of first month payment is required.
+If there is ultimately no space available for a child for a given school year, this fee will be reimbursed, unless the family opts to be placed on a waiting list for the next year.

-GRCP will follow the schedule of Lafayette Regional Elementary School for vacations, holidays, and snow days.
-If Lafayette closes due to inclement weather, the preschool will also be closed.
-If Lafayette has a two-hour delay, GRCP will open at 10 a.m.; students should be picked at the regular scheduled time.
+GRCP will follow the schedule of the Lafayette Regional School calendar for vacations, holidays, and snow days.
+If Lafayette Regional School closes due to inclement weather, the preschool will also be closed.
+If Lafayette Regional School calendar has a two-hour delay, GRCP will open at 10 a.m.; students should be picked up at the regular scheduled time.
 Closings and delays will be posted on local radio and TV stations, such as WMUR.
 Notifications will also be made to families by the Lead teacher/Director or the President of the Board via each family’s preferred method of communication (text, email or phone).

 All students must have an up-to-date emergency contact form on file.
 This may be updated at any time by the child’s parent or guardian.
 This is of great importance should a family need to be contacted on any given day regarding a variety of emergencies such as minor injury, allergic reaction or illness.
 Should there be any catastrophic emergency such as fire, flood or acts or terrorism, the staff at GRCP will use appropriate measures to protect and insure the safety of the students at all times.
-Our catastrophic exit plan is to move the children to the Potato Barn, which is located on the upper side of the farm providing telephone and electricity.
-The Sugar Hill Fire and Police Departments visit our school regularly to familiarize the children with our local officers and equipment and will work closely with us should such event occur.
+Our catastrophic exit plan is to move the children to the “Lodge,” which is located on the upper side dining hall which provides electricity and phone reception.
+If an emergency happens on property, children will be relocated to Lafayette Regional School in Franconia, NH.
+The local fire and police departments visit our school regularly to familiarize the children with our local officers and equipment and will work closely with us should such an event occur.
+Please see Emergency Procedures form that will be sent home with your child.

 GRCP is a non-profit corporation with 501(c)(3) status.
 Yearly rates are adjusted for an annual budget.
 School costs include teachers’ salaries; some teacher workshops/enrichment opportunities; rent; utilities; insurance; accounting and bookkeeping costs; maintenance and repairs; and school supplies.

-Classes run from late August through mid-June, as determined by the SAU/Lafayette Elementary’s school schedule.
+Classes run from late August through mid-June, as determined by the Lafayette Regonal School schedule.

 Tuition payments after the 15th of the month will be charged a late fee of $20.